You’ve realized Mom can’t live on her own anymore. That’s hard enough to stomach.

 It makes sense, then, that some of the questions you and she will be considering will be how much she can do on her own and how much assistance she needs.

-For example, if she isn’t ready to move to an assisted living facility but needs social, physical, or leisure interaction activities during the day, adult day care (ADC) may be perfect for now.
+For example, if she isn’t ready to move to an assisted living facility but needs social, physical, or leisure interaction activities for seniors during the day or she’s waiting for a spot to open, adult day care (ADC) may be perfect for now.
 Many of these adult day care centers are open five days a week, and while they aren’t licensed, they may be certified.

 But if she is ready for a new place to live, would she still like her own kitchen?
 Her own apartment?
 Or is she ready to share a dining room, a living room?
 Does she need more nursing help?
 How much?